SwellTech Surfskate Review: Is It the Best Surf Trainer?

 SwellTech surfskates also come with a traction pad, or stomp pad, like you see on surfboards:

 The hybrids and street cruisers are more versatile than the pure surf trainers.
-They give you a lot more forward momentum when you’re pumping so you can do longer distance cruising.
+They give you a lot more forward momentum when you’re pumping.
+This means you can do longer distance cruising.

 So in this context I put the SwellTech on the far left as the purest surf trainer.
 It’s the loosest surfskate truck you’ll ever find.
-And because the SwellTech is so unstable and hard to ride, for me, it’s for advanced riders only.
+And because it’s so unstable and hard to ride, it’s for advanced riders only.

-Surfers have a wide range of opinions about SwellTech surfskates.
+Surfers have a wide range of opinions about the SwellTech surfskate.
 On my YouTube channel I asked surfers, “How well do you think SwellTech is for surf training?”
 Out of 221 votes, these were the responses:

 SwellTech surfskates are in a league of their own and feel unlike anything else.

-The first thing you’ll notice when stepping onto a SwellTech is how unstable it feels relative to any other surfskate.
+When stepping onto a SwellTech surfskate, you’ll first notice is how unstable it feels.
 It feels almost like a balance trainer.

-Second, you’ll quickly notice how you can’t lean on the rails too far or the truck will jackknife.
+Second, you’ll quickly notice how you can’t lean on the rails too far.
+If you do, the truck will jackknife.

 SwellTech surfskates can be difficult to get started from a standstill.
 You have to get good momentum before you can really fall into the flow of pumping.